Table of content

 Banks need to incorporate personalization to cater to the specific needs and preferences of each of their customers.
 Using some form of artificial intelligence (AI) or machine learning on your website and mobile apps can help you deliver personalized experiences.

-AI chatbots are the simplest way to get started with this as they can meet your customers’ needs and can evolve and grow with each interaction.
-Aivo provides free content packs that can help you quickly get started with your chatbot by feeding it a banking-specific pack.
+Chatbots powered by conversational AI are the simplest way to get started with this as they can meet your customers’ needs and can evolve and grow with each interaction.

-Customer service executives are often loaded with too many requests and they fail to provide the required attention to each customer.
-This often leads to bad experiences and may even cause them to leave.
+For their part, customer service executives are often loaded with too many requests and they fail to provide the required attention to each customer.
+This often leads to bad experiences and delayed responses.

 Another common customer service challenge that banks face is long turnaround service time.
 Most banks rely on their customer support teams to cater to their customers’ requests and problems.